Flashcards in Elections Deck (168):

 Poorer candidates (e.g. Rick Santorum 2012) spend a lot of time in Iowa prior to the caucus to hopefully build momentum for their campaign.
-Santorum lost Iowa to Mitt Romney by 8 votes.
-But arguably got some momentum as he went on to win another 10 states (accounted for by wrecking tactics) before suspending his campaign.
+Santorum won Iowa and arguably got some momentum as he went on to win another 10 states (although could be accounted for by wrecking tactics) before suspending his campaign.

 Better known candidates have more leeway as they will be better financed.